sherjeelshehzad/setredled/README.md

 * *int lcd_set_mode(int mode)*: Shows the mode on the LCD
 * *int main()*: Runs all the functions of each mode and changes modes

-In order to change states, SWITCHES 0-3, with SWITCH 3 representing Mode 4 and SWITCH 0 representing Mode 0.
+In order to change states, SWITCHES 0-3 will be used, with SWITCH 3 representing Mode 4 and SWITCH 0 representing Mode 0.
-Mode 4 will have the highest priority if multiple switches are flipped whereas Mode 1 will have the least priority.
+Mode 4 will have the highest priority if multiple switches are flipped, whereas Mode 1 will have the least priority.
-Once a Mode Request has been detected, the mode will function as normally until either the Red-Red(1) or Red-Red(2) states where it will then switch modes.
+Once a Mode Request has been detected, the current mode will continue normally until either the Red-Red(1) or Red-Red(2) states where it will then switch modes and reset to the Red-Red(1) state.
 Each subsequent mode will build on top of previous modes.

 ### Mode 1: Simple Mode